IDEAS-Incubator/LLM_Bootcamp_Pretrain_GPT_Wikimedia/README.md

 This project provides a hands-on learning experience for understanding and implementing a GPT (Generative Pre-trained Transformer) model from scratch.
 By training on Wikipedia data, you'll learn the fundamentals of transformer architecture, language modeling, and deep learning best practices.

+## WikiMedia GPT Model

+Below is a demonstration of the GPT model's inference process:

+<video src="assest/infer.mp4" ></video>

 ## Learning Objectives

 By completing this project, you will: